nadaveshed/Spring-boot-Angular/README.md

 # Server

 ## Development server

+This project was generated with [Spring Boot](https://spring.io) version 2.2.4

 ```sh
 cd server
 ```

-Choose Application, and hit the play button
+Choose Application, and hit the play button then Navigate to

-Navigate to
 ```
 http://localhost:8080/